-Continuing Studies recognizes that college-level learning may occur in settings other than the traditional classroom.
-Students may be awarded credit for learning acquired as the result of work experience or other self-directed learning activities.
+The Continuing Studies Division recognizes that college-level learning may occur in settings other than the traditional classroom.
+Continuing Studies students may be awarded credit for learning acquired as the result of work experience or other selfdirected learning activities.
 Not more than one half of the total credits required in the major subject area of an academic program can be earned through nontraditional methods.
-Also, it should be remembered that students still must satisfy the in-residence requirements-the final 30 credits for a bachelor's degree and 15 credits for an associate's degree.
+Also, it should be remembered that students still must satisfy the in-residence requirements of Continuing Studies-the final 30 credits for a bachelor's degree and 15 credits for an associate's degree.